Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-With those, we get the simplistic looking cloud.
+With those, we get the simplistic-looking cloud.

 ![CSS cloud on sun toggle](https://cdn.hashnode.com/res/hashnode/image/upload/v1608752195889/Lf-yQXfow.png)

 ## CSS changing styling based on checked class

-Now that we have our default sunny side of the toggle let’s go ahead and see how to make it switch to the nighttime mode.
+Now that we have our default sunny side of the toggle, let’s go ahead and see how to make it switch to the nighttime mode.

 There is a really cool feature where you can detect a checkbox checked state and then target the next element.

-The code works as follows
+The code works as follows.

 ```css
 .toggle--checkbox:checked + element {